JonathanSchaber/kak-aggregate-selections/README.md

 to evaluate selected numbers/expressions, `aggregate-selections` removes all characters which are **not** a number, a `.`, or one of the operators `+`, `-`, `*`, `/`, `^`.
-Therefore, you don't need to pedanticly crop your selections or remove 10k-separators not processable by `bc` (`,`, `'`, ` ` and the like).
+Therefore, you don't need to pedantically crop your selections or remove 10k-separators not processable by `bc` (`,`, `'`, ` ` and the like).